Table of Contents

 Paan leaves contains an aromatic volatile oil.
 This essential oil has blood pressure lowering, cardiac as well as respiratory depressant and cardiotonic properties.
-It is powerful antiseptic due to presence of phenol called chavicol.
+It is powerful antiseptic due to the presence of phenol called chavicol.
 This oil is used as a counter irritant in swellings, bruises, and sores.

 In Ayurveda, Paan leaves are considered Tikta/Bitter, Katu (pungent), kashaya/Astringent(Rasa/taste), Laghu/Light, Tikshna/Sharp, Sara, Vasada (Guna/Characteristics),

 Ushna/Hot (Virya/Potency) and Katu/Pungent (Vipaka/Post Digestive Effect).
-The leaves are used in Ayurveda for weak digestion, fever, heart diseases, hoarseness of voice etc. In Sushruta Samhita the leaves have been described as aromatic, sharp, hot, acrid and beneficial for voice, laxative, appetizer, beside this they pacify vata and aggravate pitta.
+The leaves are used in Ayurveda for weak digestion, fever, heart diseases, hoarseness of voice, etc. In Sushruta Samhita the leaves have been described as aromatic, sharp, hot, acrid and beneficial for voice, laxative, appetizer, beside this they pacify vata and aggravate pitta.

-As the betel leaf is sharp, acrid and hot in nature so it should not be used in hyperacidity, bleeding disorders (rakta pitta), acidity etc. Its oral intake is beneficial in diseases that occur due to vitiation of kapha dosha and harmful in diseases due to vitiation of pitta dosha.
+As the betel leaf is sharp, acrid and hot in nature so it should not be used in hyperacidity, bleeding disorders (rakta pitta), acidity, etc. Its oral intake is beneficial in diseases that occur due to vitiation of kapha dosha and harmful in diseases due to vitiation of Pitta dosha.

 Betel leaf or Pan leaf is used both internally and externally.
-It is safe to use paan leaves for few days and in recommended doses.
+It is safe to use paan leaves for a few days and in recommended doses.
 Excessive internal use of leaves is harmful for health.

 - Wound healing: The leaves are applied externally to heal ulcers, boils, bruises, ulcerations of the nose.